 The Japanese term “kanban” translates to “signal card,” and was originally developed by Toyota in the 1940s.
 Inspired by grocery stores, which stock only as much product as people need, Toyota’s manufacturing teams began using cards, or kanbans, to signal to other parts of the production line that they needed more parts.

-The use of kanban was part of a JIT (Just in Time) approach that enabled plants to create only as many parts as were needed at the time, and to conserve resources by not making extra.
+The use of kanban was part of a JIT (Just in Time) approach that enabled plants to create only as many parts as were needed at the time and to conserve resources by not making extra.
+This production system created the foundations of Lean by setting the goal to create value without wasting resources.

 Avoiding Waste on the Assembly Line